 Everyone is familiar with IT outsourcing centers and services, but perhaps not everyone has heard of the same for marketing.
 But then again, why would any CMO outsource such a strategically important function to an outside party-particularly in the B2B world?
 I can cite four good reasons.

-1. Increase the strategic value of marketing - as an organization with a sole purpose of driving growth for the company, it is not enough to only be running the 'shop'- marketing needs to provide insights and serve as great advisors to leadership and help chart the course for the company.
-Often the focus on the former takes so much energy and resources that the strategic role of marketing is neglected.
-To increase the strategic value of marketing, the right amount of focus on strategic activities that delivers short and long-term value need to be architected from the ground up and not as an after-thought.
+As an organization with a sole purpose of driving growth for the company, it is not enough to only be running the "shop".
+Marketing needs to provide insights and serve as great advisors to leadership and help chart the course for the company.
+Often the focus on the former takes so much energy and so many resources that the strategic role of marketing is neglected.
+To increase the strategic value of marketing, the right amount of focus on strategic activities that deliver short and long-term value need to be architected from the ground up, and not as an after-thought.

-4. Innovate the customer experience – prospects and customers alike experience your brand from a myriad of touchpoints and creating the preference and differentiation for your company’s product and services often lies in the design and execution of a well-crafted customer experience.
+Prospects and customers alike experience your brand from a myriad of touchpoints, and creating a preference for and differentiation in your company’s products and services often depends on the design and execution of a well-crafted customer experience.
 Often the hurdle to this is both infrastructure and talent.
-Because some of these expertise are so highly specialized, using outside expert rather than organically developing them provides the speed the company needs.
+Because some of this expertise are so highly specialized, using outside experts rather than organically developing them in-house provides the speed the company needs.

-According to VentureBeat, there are 12 marketing functions that are manually intensive and are good candidates for outsourcing.
+According to VentureBeat, there are 12 marketing functions that are manually intensive and good candidates for outsourcing.